PlaidCloud/docs/docs/source/plaidcloud/identity/member_managment.rst

 From this table, it's possible to view session information (current sessions and last activity) as well as terminate sessions if desired.

-To terminate a session simply right click to highlight the section you wish to delete, then click the "End Selected Sessions" button in the upper left.
+To terminate a session simply highlight the members you wish to logout, then click the "End Selected Sessions" button in the upper left.

 |terminate session select|